mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 for themselves.
 On large landholds, the losers became vassals to the winner and administered part of the landhold as their own.
-Primogeniture (the automatic passing of landholds to the eldest son) is a recent cultural innovation, having come into favour about 2300 to 2400 Aslan.
+Primogeniture (the automatic passing of landholds to the eldest son) is a recent cultural innovation, having come into favor about 2300 to 2400 Aslan.
 Sons who do not inherit are ihatei (literally, second sons).
 With the development of starflight, ihatei became the vanguard of Aslan exploration and conquest of space.